Prepared by the Office of Student Life

 To help promote safety, security, and policy compliance, certain residence hall doors will be locked 24 hours a day throughout the academic year.
 For Veda Hodge Hall, the two side doors and two back doors are locked 24 hours a day but are accessible to hall residents using their student ID cards.
 For Jennings Hall, the side stairwell doors are locked 24 hours a day and are only to be used as emergency exits.
 The two Jennings lobby doors and two Taylor Hall lobby doors are unlocked at 7:00 a.m. and locked at 12 midnight, as is the front door of Veda Hodge Hall.
 From 12 midnight until 7:00 a.m., residents must gain access using their student ID cards.
 For Taylor Hall, the four back wing doors are locked 24 hours a day and are only to be used as emergency exits.
 The University residence halls have a professional staff on call 24 hours-a-day and 7 days-a-week.
 Each residence hall is under the supervision of the Dean of Students, a Resident Director, and several Resident Assistants.
 Each residence hall occupant is kept informed of University news through wing meetings, mandatory residence hall meetings, and publications such as the Student Handbook and Residence Life Guidebook.
 All HPU students have access to information through the campus e-mail system, the HPU website, and the campus newspaper.

 University apartments are available to a limited number of students who have attained upperclassman status.
 These apartment properties are patrolled by DPS and are staffed by Resident Assistants.
-They are open to the outside and therefore allow students more freedom.

 ASSISTANCE IN EMERGENCY SITUATIONS AND HOW TO REPORT A CRIME

 In the event of a criminal act in a residence hall or campus apartment, students should contact a member of the residence life staff as soon as possible.
 This staff member can provide assistance and direct students through the procedure of reporting a crime.
 If an accident occurs on campus but outside of campus housing, a student should contact the Office of Student Life or HPU DPS for immediate assistance or to file a report.
-A Crime Incident Report Form can be used to report criminal activity to the Office of Student Life or Public Safety.
+A Crime Incident Report Form can be used to report criminal activity to the Office of Student Life or Department of Public Safety.

 HPU does not have any policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis.
 Nor does HPU have a policy that encourages pastoral counselors and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.